-In this unit, we discussed the definition of financial ratios, the sources of data used, purpose and types of financial ratios. we are going to discuss Financial Ration Analysis.
+In this unit, we discussed the definition of financial ratios, the sources of data used, purpose and types of financial ratios. we are going to discuss Financial

+Ration Analysis.
 We will expatiate on the nature of financial ratios, the sources of data analyzed, its purposes and types.

 Financial ratios are mathematical comparisons of financial statement accounts or categories.
 These relationships between the financial statement accounts help investors, creditors, and internal company management understand how well a business is performing and of areas needing improvement.

-The statement of cash flows is a relatively new financial statement in comparison to the income statement or the balance sheet iii.
-Highlight the differences between Cash flow ratios and Coverage ratios
+The statement of cash flows is a relatively new financial statement in comparison to the income statement or the balance sheet.
 The income statement has some limitations since it reflects accounting principles.
 For example, a company's depreciation expense is based on the cost of the assets it has acquired and is using in its business.
 The resulting depreciation expense may not be a good indicator of the economic value of the asset being used up.